 Classification of the carious process by the depth of the lesion | MMSI

-Classification by the presence of complications
+Classification according to the presence of complications

 Types of caries by degree of activity:

-2. Subcompensated characterized by an average rate of development;
+2. Subcompensated , characterized by an average rate of development;

-How quickly the carious process develops
+How quickly does the carious process develop?

 This classification assumes the presence of:

-single caries ...
+single caries .
 In this case, only one tooth is affected;

 Sometimes this type of carious process is called internal: the disease is often localized in the area under the filling or crown.